GLStephen/action-gcp-registry/README.md

-# GitHub Action for Container Registry
+# GitHub Action for GCP Registries

-A GitHub action that builds your docker image and pushes it to Container Registry.
+A GitHub action that builds your docker image and pushes it to container or artifact

 ## Prerequisites

-- you have enabled Container Registry in your Google Cloud project
+- you have enabled the Registry in your Google Cloud project
 - you have a service account with Storage Admin permissions

 ## Usage